wdporter/i-am-that-vuepress/45-what-comes-and-goes-has-no-being/readme.md

 To be born means to creäte a world round yourself as the centre.
 But do you ever creäte yourself?
 Or did anyone creäte you?
-Everyone creätes a world for himself and lives in it, imprisoned by his ignorance.
+Everyone creätes a world for himself and lives in it, imprisoned by his ignoreänce.
 All we have to do is to deny reality to our prison.

 **Q:**&ensp;Just as the waking state exists in seed form during sleep, so does the world the child creätes on beïng born exist before its birth.